• Skip to primary navigation

 Lindsey House by Thomas Hosmer Shepherd.
 Courtesy of The Library Time Machine, the blog of Kensington & Chelsea Library

-During the Blitz June lived at Lindsey House in Cheyne Walk, a 17th-C mansion a stone’s throw from the river at Chelsea.
+During the Blitz my diarist June Spencer lived at Lindsey House in Cheyne Walk, a 17th-century mansion a stone’s throw from the river at Chelsea.
 Over the years the house was divided into separate homes.
-In the 19th C, residents included the painters John Martin and James McNeill Whistler, and Isambard Kingdom Brunel and his father Marc.
+In the 19th century residents included the painters John Martin and James McNeill Whistler, and engineer Isambard Kingdom Brunel and his father Marc.

-By the mid 20th C, Richard Stewart-Jones owned many of the residences.
-He let the numerous rooms to scores of people – his friends, anyone he deemed “interesting”, musicians (he liked to hold musical soirées) and, during wartime, people employed in war work.
-This included June.
+By the mid 20th century, Richard Stewart-Jones owned many of the residences.
+He let numerous rooms to his friends and acquaintances, anyone he deemed interesting, musicians (he liked to hold soirées) and, during wartime, people employed in war work.
 The atmosphere, to begin with at least, was friendly, fun and young.

-The building was run down – all peeling paint and crumbling plaster -and, during the Blitz, battered by incendiaries and bombs.
-Stewart-Jones served in the merchant marine and his mother and sister often ran the house, along with the ferocious family nanny, Christiana Sams, whose job included making sure there were no shenanigans between the male and female lodgers, especially while they sheltered together during overnight raids.
+The building was run down – peeling paint and crumbling plaster – and, during the Blitz, battered by incendiaries and bombs.
+Stewart-Jones served in the merchant marine and his mother and sister were left in charge of the house, along with the ferocious family nanny, Christiana Sams, whose job included making sure there were no shenanigans between the male and female lodgers.

 Under Fire: The Blitz Diaries of a Volunteer Ambulance Driver